CME & MOC Tests

-The estimated time to complete this educational activity is 70 hours.
-To claim CME credit, all learners must complete the self-assessment test(s) of medical knowledge and a product evaluation, all of which are accessed through the ASH Academy (www.ashacademy.org).
+The estimated time to complete this educational activity is 75 hours.
+To claim CME credit, all learners must complete the self-assessment test(s) of medical knowledge and a program evaluation, all of which are accessed through ASH Academy on Demand.
 Learners with scores of 80% or better on the self-assessment tests are eligible to claim credit for the activity.

 To facilitate personalized learning, the self-assessment for this product is divided into 6 subtests, each of which focuses on a subset of the hematologic field.
-Successful completion of each test earns the learner a portion of the total 70 credit hours.
-Learners claim CME and/or MOC credit for each test individually.
+Successful completion of each test earns the learner a portion of the total 75 credit hours.
+Learners claim CME and/or CC credit for each test individually

-Each test can be taken in one sitting, or a learner can answer some questions, save their progress, and complete the test at a later time.
+Each test may be taken in one sitting, or a learner may answer some questions, save their progress, and complete the test at a later time.

 On June 30, 2025, online access expires.
 This is also the last date for users to claim credit for this edition.
 For questions about credit, please contact the ASH Education Department at